-Loss or impairment of olfaction (sense of smell) has been identified as an early indicator for Alzheimer’s Disease.
+Loss or impairment of olfaction (sense of smell) has been identified as an early indicator of Alzheimer’s Disease.
 This presents a low-cost, non-invasive, easily administered testing option to help identify patients early in the disease process.
 This in conjunction with a traditional MMSE (Mini Mental-State examination) could identify patients that are candidates for antimicrobial therapy before extensive damage and the widespread release of Heat Shock Protein (HSP) 60 and the recruitment of inflammatory cytokines.

 A Randomized, Controlled Trial of Doxycycline and Rifampin for Patients with Alzheimer’s Disease